OpenNebula/docs/source/deployment/cloud_design/opennebula_provisioning_model.rst

 Simple Cloud Provisioning
 -----------------------------------------------------------------------------

-In the simple infrastructure provisioning model, the Cloud is offering infrastructure as a service to individual Users.
+In the simple infrastructure provisioning model, the Cloud offers infrastructure as a service to individual Users.
 Users are considered as "Cloud Users" or "Cloud Consumers", being much more limited in their operations.
-These Users access a very intuitive simplified web interface that allows them to launch Virtual Machines from pre-defined Templates.
+These Users access a very intuitive simplified web interface that allows them to launch Virtual Machines from predefined Templates.
 They can access their VMs, and perform basic operations like shutdown.
 The changes made to a VM disk can be saved back, but new Images cannot be created from scratch.

 Groups are used by the Cloud Administrator to isolate users, which are combined with VDCs to have allocated resources, but are not offered on-demand.